 Savannah Historic District

 Grand antebellum homes and historic plazas lined with live oaks are just some of the sights that define Savannah’s Historic District.
-Considered the heart of the city, the Historic District is not only the centerpiece of a Savannah vacation but also where to find the highest concentration of bars, restaurants, and historic attractions.
+Considered the heart of the city, the Historic District is not only the centerpiece of a Savannah vacation but also where visitors will find a high concentration of bars, restaurants, and historic attractions.
+If there’s one Savannah district not to miss, it’s this one.

 Savannah’s Historic District encompasses more than 20 city squares laid out in a distinctive grid pattern by General James E. Oglethorpe, founder of the British Colony of Georgia in 1733.
 Today, it’s the largest National Historic Landmark District in the United States, attracting millions of visitors on an annual basis.
 The area also remains easily walkable—it’s flat and full of benches so you can sit and rest under the oaks draped with Spanish moss.